 50 Quirky Things to See in Ohio

 A walking, talking robot manufactured by Westinghouse for the New York World’s Fair.
-Elektro shocked the world by smoking a cigarette as it crossed the border into Canada.
+Elektro shocked the world by smoking a cigarette while crossing the border into Canada.
 You can see this attraction at the Mansfield Memorial Museum in Mansfield, the oldest museum in Richland County.
 Other displays in this regional museum include local aviation and military history and a rare collection of Victorian anthropomorphic scenes, animals that are stuffed and dressed depicting various scenes.

 Address: 34 Park Ave W, Mansfield, OH 44902

 2. The World’s Longest Free-standing Jail Cell

 Located within the Ohio State Reformatory this jail cell contains 600 different cells for its inmates.
 Not only can you walk alongside the free-standing jail cell you also have the option of entering one of these supposedly haunted rooms and for the very brave (or crazy) spending the night in this haunted attraction.
 Guided and self-guided tours are available.

 Address: 100 Reformatory Rd, Mansfield, OH 44905